thenrio/graying-matter/articles/2011-01-24-agile-open-france-2011.markdown

 Assist Kata in the hat
 ======================
-It find that Physical constraints do not grow good code (code with your feet, code with your nose...)
+I find that Physical constraints do hardly produce good code (code with your feet, code with your nose...)

 Eat your own dog food!
 I will never though of doing such a thing !!

 Now I find at least two great thing

-* code like a plane

-    akin to ascii arts and still have green code
+* code like a plane : make arts with green code

-* great fold by Jonathan something like
+* great fold by Jonathan, something like

         words.drop(1).inject(words.first) {|sentence, w| sentence << ", " << w}